Account

 What is the QBI deduction worth to me as a small business owner?

 The QBI deduction is potentially quite valuable.
-For a small business with pass-through income of $100,000, taking the QBID could allow the business to deduct $20,000 from taxable income.
-In other words, instead of paying income tax on $100,000 in income, the tax bill would be calculated on income of $80,000.
+For a small business with pass-through income of $100,000, taking the QBID could allow the business to deduct $20,000 from its taxable income.
+In other words, instead of paying income tax on $100,000 in income, the tax bill would be calculated on $80,000 of income.

-However, the amount of your QBI deduction may be further limited if your business paid W-2 wages to employees.
+However, the amount of your QBI deduction may be further limited based on the W-2 wages the business paid to employees.
 What’s more, if your business holds qualified property, the unadjusted basis of that property after acquisition can further impact the amount of your deduction.

 How is the QBI deduction calculated?

-For income over the applicable amount, the amount of your available QBI deduction, if any, depends on the nature of your business and on how much over the threshold amount your income was.
+For income over the applicable amount, the amount of your available QBI deduction, if any, depends on the nature of your business and on how much your income exceeds the threshold amount.
 For a taxpayer whose income is under the threshold amount, the deduction is equal to the lesser of:

 Calculating the QBI deduction can be a challenge, even if your business’s income is relatively straightforward.
-The IRS provides responses to a series of FAQs designed to help taxpayers navigate the complexity of the QBI deductions, but sometimes it just makes sense to work with a tax professional.
-Rocket Lawyer can now match you with a tax pro who will get to know your business and understand your needs, and all at half off a Rocket Lawyer annual membership.
+The IRS provides responses to a series of FAQs designed to help taxpayers navigate the complexity of the QBI deduction, but sometimes it just makes sense to work with a tax professional.
+Rocket Lawyer can now match you with a tax pro who will get to know your business and understand your needs—all at half off a Rocket Lawyer annual membership.
 This is a valuable deal, especially for businesses that need both legal and tax services.

 Are there strategies I can use to reduce my income below the QBID threshold amount?